mulka/ploverwiki/Chorded-Systems.md

 The [American Ward-Ireland Stone Stenotype](https://en.wikipedia.org/wiki/Stenotype) is the default layout in Plover, and what we teach and recommend by default.
 However, there are many different chorded systems worldwide and some of them have been implemented in Plover.

+### Legend

+- ✅ Available for Plover
+- 🚧 In Development
+- ❌ Not in Development

 ## English

 ### ✅English Stenotype